 Thanks to the work done by the MSHA, mining-related deaths have seen a sharp decline.
 While mining fatalities have been decreasing every decade since the early 20th century (with some exceptions).
 However, even in recent years there has been sharp reductions in miner death or injury.

 As the numbers show, mining-related deaths have decreased by nearly 50% since the launch of “Voice in the Workplace":

 Coal Mining Deaths Decreasing During the Same Time

 Earlier this year, MSHA head Joe Main stated that the decrease in fatalities in metal/nonmetal mines can be credited to “the agency’s use of strategic enforcement tools, including targeted impact inspections that address problem mines quickly.”
 He also applauded improved compliance by mining companies throughout the industry.

 During the launch of “Voice in the Workplace,” he said that the MSHA will be “enlisting the support of the entire mining industry to help us refocus” on preventing mining fatalities.
 To facilitate this goal, Main launched two new campaigns: Walk & Talk and a tool called the “Rules to Live By” Calculator.

 Walk & Talk Inspections

-The MSHA conducted walk and talk inspections recently and focused their attention on the mining positions that suffered the most fatalities: truck drivers, contractors, and supervisors.
-MSHA will continue to perform these inspections and mine operators should expect them to maintain their focus on these high-risk occupations.
+The MSHA conducted inspections to focus their attention on the mining occupations that suffered the most fatalities: truck drivers, contractors, and supervisors.
+MSHA will continue to perform these inspections, and mine operators should expect them to maintain their focus on these high-risk occupations.

 Employment Law & Workers’ Compensation